Open Postdoctoral position, faculty mentor Jelena Obradovic

 • Up to three scholarly publications and/or well-developed papers

-• Names and contact info for three referees
+• Names and contact information for three referees

 Stanford is an equal opportunity employer and all qualified applicants will receive consideration without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, veteran status, or any other characteristic protected by law.